 Register for taxes: Apply for an employer identification number at the IRS website.
 Make sure you’ve met your state and federal tax requirements before you open your doors.

-Open a business bank account: By opening separate banking and credit lines for your business, you protect your personal assets.
+Open a business bank account: A separate banking and credit line for your business can help protect your personal assets.
 It also makes filing your taxes easier.
-Also, be sure to set up an accounting system to understand your finances and be ready to file taxes annually.
+Keep a business accounting system to help you understand your finances.

-Get permits and licenses: Check with local, state and federal small business agencies to make sure you have all of the permits and licenses required for a food delivery service in your community.
+Get business permits and licenses: Check with local, state and federal small business agencies to make sure you have all of the permits and licenses required for a food delivery service in your area.

-Running your own business can be a 24/7 job.
-At NEXT, we give you 24/7 DIY access to manage your coverage on your schedule.
+Running your own business is a 24/7 job.
+NEXT gives you 24/7 DIY access to manage your insurance policy on your schedule.

-Our licensed, U.S.-based insurance professionals are ready and waiting to help if you have questions during the process.
+Our licensed, U.S.-based insurance professionals are ready to help if you have questions.

-Get started with your free online quote today.
+Start your free online quote with NEXT today.